Flarenzy/cli_calendar/README.md

 ## TODO
-1. Bugfix - The month title sometimes moves around.
-2. Make the colors configurable.
-3. Allow changing of the default date.
+1. Allow changing of the default date.
-4. Moving to the next month while without having to exit.
-5. Tests!
+2. Tests!
 Lots of tests...